DilSeDeveloper/Cohort_Analysis/README.md

 # Cohort Analysis using Excel 📊

-This project focuses on **Cohort Analysis using Microsoft Excel** to understand customer behavior over time.
-The analysis helps identify **retention trends, repeat customer activity, and revenue contribution** across different customer cohorts.
+This project focuses on **Cohort Analysis using Microsoft Excel** to study customer behavior, retention trends, and repeat purchase patterns over time.

-It is a data analytics project designed to derive meaningful business insights from transactional data using **Excel formulas, pivot tables, conditional formatting, and dashboards**.
+The analysis helps understand how different customer groups (cohorts) behave after their first interaction or purchase, making it useful for **business intelligence and customer retention strategies**.

 ---